CNK2100/ZMAD-Dataset/README.md

 #  ZMAD Devices Traffic Dataset

-This is the dataset used in the paper:" ZMAD: Lightweight Model-based Anomaly Detection for the Structured Z-Wave Protocol".
+This is the pre-processed dataset used in the paper:" ZMAD: Lightweight Model-based Anomaly Detection for the Structured Z-Wave Protocol".

 The dataset can be used to test cybersecurity applications, Ai-based IDS, threat intelligence, adversarial machine learning that target the Z-Wave protocol.